aruba/central-python-workflows/configuration-hierarchy/README.md

 # Configuration Hierarchy Report

 This script simplifies the reporting of the configuration hierarchy from HPE Aruba Networking Central using new Central APIs.
-It retrieves hierarchical data—including sites, site collections, and devices (note: device groups are not currently supported) and presents it in both a terminal summary table and a CSV file.
+It retrieves hierarchical data—including sites, site collections, devices, & device groups and presents it in both a terminal summary table and a CSV file.

 By visualizing the configuration hierarchy, network administrators can quickly understand the structure of their Central environment, and locate key attributes such as `scope-id` and `persona`.
 These attributes are essential for making configuration changes via the New Central APIs.